Susan is a registered nurse (RN). She has more than 16 years of experience working in the healthcare profession in a variety of roles.

 Equipment Needed or Nice to Have

-Fly Rod - this can be purchased as a kit or in individual pieces - rod, reel and fly line.
+Fly Rod - this can be purchased as a kit or as individual pieces - rod, reel and fly line.
 My first reel was one that I purchased a kit from Cabela’s; it included everything I needed in one box.

 Flies – look at where you plan to fish and find out what people are using in that area.
-My box always contains a , a Parachute Adams, and a Woolly Bugger.
+My box always contains a Parachute Adams, a Woolly Bugger, and a Soft Hackle Hares Ear.
 In the beginning, it is easier to purchase a few flies.
 As your skill grows, you might find it fun to tie your own flies.
-Soft Hackle Hares Ear

 A practice Rod – this is a stick with yarn and a small cluster of yarn at the end.
 You can make your own practice rod or purchase one.
 I spent hours in front of the television casting at an object – a shoe, a piece of lint, the front door.
 I was amazed at the improvement I made on the river after practicing at home.